engineyard/ey-docs/pages/monitoring-setup.md

-# Setup application monitoring on AppCloud
+# Setup application monitoring on Cloud

 With Instance Monitoring, Engine Yard keeps an eye on your instance, records the alerts, and (optionally) emails you. **Please note:** Email